 Does GDPR compliance apply to US companies?

-Yes, GDPR compliance applies to US companies if the type of data processed uses tools to monitor behavior of EU residents online, such as tracking IP addresses or cookies of website visitors.
+Yes, GDPR compliance applies to US companies if the type of data processed involves tools that monitor the online behavior of EU residents, such as tracking IP addresses or cookies of website visitors.

 Also check out this video on GDPR principles: